mathewharrington/StarGen/README.md

 Generates a night sky scene filled with a natural-looking, albeit alien, distribution of stars using vanilla Swing.

 ## How
 Using OpenSimplexNoise it creates clusters of 'stars' over a matrix of pixels and renders them on a JFrame.
 At this stage it's simple, bigger stars are brighter and a slightly different shade than smaller stars, they also attract more smaller stars.
-Idea for the next iteration is to utilise Gaussian Distribution to distribute the stars.
+Clusters are built using noise along with a mean and standard deviation to determine distance between stars.

 ## Results
 ![screenshot](https://raw.githubusercontent.com/mathewharrington/StarGen/master/Stars/results/StarGen_1.png)